-What’s the 4th Way to Start a Paper Rush Seat?
+4th Way to Start a Paper Rush Seat

-Let’s do a review here of the variety of ways to begin “squaring up” a trapezoidal seat before I show you the fourth method to start a paper rush seat, OK?
+Let’s review the various ways to begin “squaring up” a trapezoidal seat before I show you the fourth method to start a paper rush seat, OK?

 #1–Standard Way-Use Upholstery Tacks

-The most common way to start a paper rush seat is to use galvanized upholstery tacks to secure the gusset strands to the side rails.
+The most common way to start a paper rush seat is to use galvanized upholstery tacks to secure short gusset strands of rush to the inside rails.

-Strands start on the left rail with a tack and all get a tack at the end on the right rail.
+Strands start on the inside left rail with a tack inserted through the end of the rush, and then they each get a tack at the end of the strand on the right inside rail.

-This method can severely damage the chair rails, especially after many replaced seats if every weaver uses this method.
+This method can severely damage the chair rails, especially after many replaced seats if every weaver uses it, nailing in each strand.

 Paper rush gussets tacked to side rail